Sikri Mata Temple: History

 The Shri Mahamaya Devi Temple is located in the Sikri Khurd village on the periphery of Modinagar city, Ghaziabad district, Uttar Pradesh.
-It has been renovated many times but the exact date of construction of the original structure is unknown.
-However, according to the local belief, it is more than 400 years old, and before the construction of the temple, Jalim Giri Baba, a hermit mahant from the Goswami community, used to live here in his hut.
-As per this belief, Giri Baba experienced darśana (holy sight) of the goddess Durga here and she commanded him to build her temple at this location.
+The temple has been renovated several times, but its original construction date is recorded in the "Bhat," the term for those who maintain historical records for the Goswami community.
+This record confirms that the temple is over 400 years old, and before the construction of the temple, Jalim Giri Baba, a hermit mahant from the Goswami community, used to live here in his hut.
+As per this belief, Giri Baba experienced darśana (holy sight) of the goddess Durga here, and she commanded him to build her temple at this location.
 He revealed his divine experience with the goddess to his family and community members, and the temple was subsequently established.

 Hanging of revolutionaries in 1857

 During the Indian Rebellion of 1857 against the rule of the British East India Company, many revolutionaries took shelter in the basement of the temple.
 A Company officer, Douglas, had the temple searched and the rebels dragged out of the basement.
 He then ordered their executions by hanging from the ancient banyan tree situated on the temple premises.
 More than 130 people were hanged to death and around 30 were shot to death.
 The tree is still present and pilgrims pay their tribute to it in remembrance of the martyrs.